 He certainly has no idea right now.
 Except that he wants to travel and see the world before he settles down.

 Neal isn’t a Real Person, but He is very Real

 The truth?
 There are millions of “Neals” about to enjoy the final winter break of their high school lives, and at Future Marriage University (FMU) we’d like to change the trajectory of their future lives.

 No, we’re not interested in getting Neal married.
 Unless some profound perspective change happens between his Senior year of high school and his Senior year of college, Neal will be no more ready for marriage at 22 than when he was at 13.
 Puberty may naturally turn him into a full grown man, but maturity is another thing entirely.

 And that’s where FMU comes in.

-You know, as if his future marriage holds the potential of being as important, as challenging and as rewarding as his career.
+You know, as if Neal’s future marriage holds the potential of being as important, as challenging and as rewarding as his career.

 In other words, we want to change Neal’s mind about why he’s here.
 Instead of seeing his purpose as experiencing things (like college) and accomplishing tasks (like getting a job), we want Neal to understand he’s here to grow in relationships; healthy relationships!